lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 disable `Immediate favorite sync` feature (if enabled) during the sync to prevent the issue described above.
 This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

+##### Backup of listens

+If you wish to save listens locally, in addition to have them sent to ListenBrainz.
+To configure backups, first select the path where the backups should be created and select users for which the backups should be created.

+If the path is not set, backups will **NOT* be created, even if there are users with backups enabled.
+The backup file structure is: `<configured_path>/<listenbrainz_username>/yyyy-MM-dd.json` - each user has its own directory and each day a new backup file is created.
+Currently, the JSON format should be the same or similar to exported listens from ListenBrainz.

 ##### Allowed libraries for listen submission

 Depending on your setup, you may not want to record listens of audio from a certain library.
 Listens of audio from